-Field staff from the MassWildlife Biodiversity Initiative are in the process of completing the single, largest habitat management effort the agency has ever undertaken, thanks to funding provided by former Secretary of Energy & Environmental Affairs Richard K. Sullivan, Jr., Commissioner Mary Griffin of the Department of Fish & Game, and licensed sportsmen and women of Massachusetts.
-The Fiscal Year 2014 effort spans nearly 526 acres across six different Wildlife Management Areas (WMAs) is being managed to both restore native plant communities and boost local populations of rare and declining species.
+Field staff from the MassWildlife Biodiversity Initiative (BDI) are in the process of completing the single, largest habitat management effort the agency has ever undertaken, thanks to funding provided by Secretary of Energy & Environmental Affairs Maeve Vallely Bartlett, Commissioner Mary Griffin of the Department of Fish & Game, and licensed sportsmen and women of Massachusetts.
+During State Fiscal Years 2014 and 2015 more than 1,000 acres across ten different Wildlife Management Areas (WMAs) is being managed to both restore native plant communities and boost local populations of rare and declining species.
 A variety of state-listed wildlife will benefit at each of these ten Key Sites, as will songbirds, upland game birds like ruffed grouse and American woodcock, and rare and endangered plants.

 |Site||Treatment Area (Ac)||Town||Habitat Objective|

-Contract work involves nine private contractors that specialize in tree harvesting, brush mowing & mulching, harrowing, and invasive plant control, and represents a vibrant private/public partnership that pays huge dividends for wildlife, sportsmen and women, and the general public.
+Contract work involves various private companies that specialize in tree harvesting, brush mowing & mulching, harrowing, and invasive plant control, and represents a vibrant private/public partnership that pays huge dividends for wildlife, sportsmen and women, and the general public.

-This project is restoring and expanding areas of fire-adapted sandplain grassland which is ranked as among the highest priority type of natural community in Massachusetts (S1: Critically Imperiled), benefits state and federally listed plant and animal species, and provides breeding habitat for woodcock and bobwhite quail.
-This site has been identified as one of the highest priorities for long-term grassland bird conservation in Massachusetts.
+Three projects are restoring and expanding areas of fire-adapted sandplain grassland which is ranked as among the highest priority type of natural community in Massachusetts (S1: Critically Imperiled).
+These grassland projects benefit state and federally listed plant and animal species, and provides breeding habitat for woodcock and bobwhite quail.
+The Frances Crane and Southwick sites have been identified as among the highest priorities for long-term grassland bird conservation in Massachusetts.
 A combination of prescribed burning and planting of native warm-season grasses is occurring at both sites to favor native grasses such as Little Bluestem that is preferred by various rare species.
 In addition, open grassland habitat is being expanded at both Frances Crane and Southwick by clearing tree hedgerows to lengthen sight-lines and increase numbers of nesting pairs of rare grassland birds like the grasshopper sparrow and upland sandpiper.

 Pitch Pine/Scrub Oak Restoration at the Montague Plains WMA

 This project is maintaining and restoring areas of fire-adapted sandplain pitch pine/scrub oak habitat, at the largest and most significant inland barrens site in Massachusetts (S2: Imperiled).
 Management efforts include: 1) partial tree clearing to favor individual pitch pine, white oak and red oak, and to stimulate understory growth of scrub oak and lowbush blueberry beneath an open forest canopy; 2) mowing of fuel breaks to facilitate prescribed fire; and 3) conducting prescribed burns to reduce dangerous fuel loads and stimulate new shrub growth.
 In addition to providing habitat for a variety of rare butterflies and moths, this project also benefits declining shrubland birds like whip poor wills and Eastern towhee, increases local populations of game birds like American woodcock and ruffed grouse, provides awesome lowbush blueberry picking, and improves public safety for the people and property in the community of Lake Pleasant adjacent to this fire-adapted ecosystem.
 Population levels of rare moths have increased at Montague Plains as a result of this restoration effort.